Best practices for using custom signals

 - Use signals with diverse ranges.
 Avoid signals where more than half of the products share the same value.

-- Avoid ranking-style signals (such as product ratings from 0 to 5 or discount flags), as these don't provide enough variability for model training.
+- Avoid ranking-style signals (such as product ratings from 0 to 5 or discount flags), since these don't provide enough variability for algorithm training.

 Signals that correlate positively with future revenue

-When choosing custom signals, assess if they correlate positively with the model's revenue goal.
+When you choose custom signals, assess whether they correlate positively with the algorithm's revenue goal.

-Examples of effective signals that led to measurable RPV lifts for some customers:
+These signals led to measurable RPV lifts for some customers:

 Given their continuous values, these signals have proven effective.